Publix: Legal disputes

 In 2003, Publix supported a successful bill that prevents owners from suing if their land is polluted by dry cleaning chemicals dumped on an adjacent property, if the adjacent property owners are on a state clean-up list.
 Publix lost a 2001 lawsuit filed by an owner whose property had been contaminated in this manner.

 On October 4, 2005, Publix sued Visa and MasterCard, citing unfair business practices over their unannounced and non-negotiable increases in merchant account fees.
 Wal-Mart won a similar lawsuit against Visa in 2004.

 In 2014, Publix was fined by the Board of Human Rights of Broward County, Florida for discrimination involved in the termination of an LGBT employee.
 Upon appeal, the 17th Circuit Court found that the decision by the Board of Human Rights of Broward County was "not supported by competent, substantial evidence" and quashed the order.

+In 2025, witnesses at Farmers Focus, a chicken supplier for Publix, raised concerns of animal cruelty and unsanitary conditions in the poultry factories.
+In response, Publix dropped Farmers Focus as a supplier.